Coxwell station

-Coxwell is a subway station on the Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
-The station is located on Strathmore Boulevard just east of Coxwell Avenue and one block north of Danforth Avenue.
+Coxwell is a Toronto subway station on Line 2 Bloor–Danforth in Toronto, Ontario, Canada.
+It is located on Strathmore Boulevard just east of Coxwell Avenue and one block north of Danforth Avenue.
 It opened in 1966 as part of the original segment of the Bloor–Danforth line.
 Automatic sliding doors, accessible fare gates and the addition of elevators made the station fully accessible in late December 2017.

 Description

 The entrance, collector's booth, fare gates, and bus bays are at street level, the concourse is on the second level, and the subway platforms are on the lower level.
 Stairs connect all levels with escalators only operating up at all times.
 The station building has four bus bays.